-- On all platforms, you can use the Tools -> Shell command to open a new system shell with the working directory already initialized to your project's root directory.
+- On all platforms, you can use the Terminal to open a new system shell with the working directory already initialized to your project's root directory.

 - On Windows when using Git, the Shell command will open Git Bash, which is a port of the bash shell to Windows specially configured for use with Msys Git (note you can disable this behavior and use the standard Windows command prompt instead using Options -> Version Control).